"

 Observe stained slides

-2. If your gram stain technique was perfect, you will see Bacillus and Staphylococcus are Gram-positive and will stain purple and Neisseria and Escherichia are Gram-negative and will stain pink.
-Also note the morphology of the organisms you view.
-Bacillus and Escherichia are both bacilli (rod) shaped, while Staphylococcus and Neisseria are cocci (spherical).
+2. If your gram stain technique was perfect, you will see S. epidermidis is gram-positive and will stain purple and E. coli is gram-negative and will stain pink.
+Also note the morphology of the bacteria you view.
+E. coli are bacilli (rod) shaped, while S. epidermidis are cocci (round).

-3. Draw the Gram-stained organisms you have observed at 1000X total magnification in the worksheet.
+3. Draw the Gram stained organisms you have observed at 1000X total magnification in the Gram stain worksheet.

-4. If your Gram stains did not result in the correct coloration for your bacteria, you need to modify your technique and repeat the procedure with the set of duplicate slides that you saved but have not stained.
+4. If your Gram stains did not result in the correct coloration for your bacteria, you need to modify your technique and repeat the procedure.

 Hints: